Nik-MS/CSE4283-Assignment2/README.md

 `xcodebuild build -scheme CSE4283Assignment2`

 ## Unit Test Instructions

+### Using Xcode IDE
+1. Open the `CSE4283Assignment2.xcodeproj` file with Xcode.
+2. Ensure that the Scheme is set to `CSE4283Assignment2`.
+3. Click and hold the Play button located on the top left corner of the XCode window (or press ⌘U).
+4. Upon hold, select **Test** to switch to the Test target.
+5. Click the play button again to run all tests.

+### Using Xcode Commandline Tool
 1. Open the root project directory in Terminal
 2. Run the following command to build the project `xcodebuild test -scheme CSE4283Assignment2`